 All entries must be by the child or young person in partnership with their school, youth centre or community space (i.e. a pupil and their school, a youth centre user and their centre, etc).

-The deadline for entries has now been extended until Sunday 15 December 2019.
-The winning entries will be announced week commencing 16 December.
-All entrants will be invited to a launch event during this week where the winner will announced.
+The deadline for entries has now been extended until Thursday 19 December 2019.
+The winning entries will be announced either before Christmas or in the new year.

 What do I have to do?

 A creative or multi-media project on a theme of ‘Keeping children and young people in Camden safe’ – this can be interpreted widely by entrants and is not limited to knife crime or youth violence.
 Entries could include poems, short stories, plays, films, photography, paintings, poster designs, collages, video games, songs and music.
 For any questions regarding entries, please email firstname.lastname@example.org

 Things to consider in your entry are:

 - Creativity: needs to be a creative response to the subject of ‘children and young people’s safety’

 - Subject: the following are the main areas we want you to cover: safety on the streets, young people and knife crime, drugs and knife crime, exploitation of young people by gangs, why young people are carrying knives, things that keep young people safe (schools, youth centres, good family relationships, friendships, job opportunities etc.), relationship with the police (stop and search), consequences of joining a gang or carrying a knife, how children and young people feel about what is happening on our streets right now

 - Medium: can be in a visual or written format, including a poem, short story (no more than 3,000 words ideally), spoken word (video of performance poetry), artwork (two dimensional drawing, painting, collage, 3D sculpture or relief – must be portable), film (animation, drama or documentary no longer than 15 minutes)